driver1998/CoreAppMinGW/readme.md

 The package is not signed by default.

-Due to a bug in `osslsigncode`, signing the package requires a patched version (should be fixed in 2.9), or patch `makemsix` to workaround the issue (See https://github.com/mtrojnar/osslsigncode/issues/367).
+Signing the package requires osslsigncode version 2.9 or higher due to a bug in msix/appx handling.
 Alternatively, you can use `MakeAppx.exe` and `SignTool.exe` from Windows SDK.

 ## What works